effiemincer/.NET-Task-Management-System/README.md

 	- add project stuff in data-config.xml
 	- fix reset stuff from inititialization in dalTest and put it in the config stuff
 - refactor Engineer cost to be non-nullable this sucks and is a lot of work for their mistake
+- change projected start date to be the same as scheduled start date for task everywhere
+- add logic for calculated fields
+- implement checks in Business layer found on page 16 of the general overview